Hermann Grassmann: Mathematician

 Following an idea of Grassmann's father, A1 also defined the exterior product, also called "combinatorial product" (in German: kombinatorisches Produkt or äußeres Produkt “outer product”), the key operation of an algebra now called exterior algebra.
 (One should keep in mind that in Grassmann's day, the only axiomatic theory was Euclidean geometry, and the general notion of an abstract algebra had yet to be defined.)
 In 1878, William Kingdon Clifford joined this exterior algebra to William Rowan Hamilton's quaternions by replacing Grassmann's rule e_{p}e_{p} = 0 by the rule e_{p}e_{p} = 1.
 (For quaternions, we have the rule i^{2} = j^{2} = k^{2} = −1.)
 For more details, see Exterior algebra.

 A1 was a revolutionary text, too far ahead of its time to be appreciated.
 When Grassmann submitted it to apply for a professorship in 1847, the ministry asked Ernst Kummer for a report.
 Kummer assured that there were good ideas in it, but found the exposition deficient and advised against giving Grassmann a university position.
 Over the next 10-odd years, Grassmann wrote a variety of work applying his theory of extension, including his 1845 Neue Theorie der Elektrodynamik and several papers on algebraic curves and surfaces, in the hope that these applications would lead others to take his theory seriously.

 In 1846, Möbius invited Grassmann to enter a competition to solve a problem first proposed by Leibniz: to devise a geometric calculus devoid of coordinates and metric properties (what Leibniz termed analysis situs).
-Grassmann's Geometrische Analyse geknüpft an die von Leibniz erfundene geometrische Charakteristik, was the winning entry (also the only entry).
+Grassmann's Geometrische Analyse geknüpft an die von Leibniz erfundene geometrische Charakteristik (Geometric analysis tied to the geometric characteristic invented by Leibniz), was the winning entry (also the only entry).
 Möbius, as one of the judges, criticized the way Grassmann introduced abstract notions without giving the reader any intuition as to why those notions were of value.

 In 1853, Grassmann published a theory of how colors mix; his theory's four color laws are still taught, as Grassmann's laws.
 Grassmann's work on this subject was inconsistent with that of Helmholtz.
 Grassmann also wrote on crystallography, electromagnetism, and mechanics.

 In 1861, Grassmann laid the groundwork for Peano's axiomatization of arithmetic in his Lehrbuch der Arithmetik.
 In 1862, Grassmann published a thoroughly rewritten second edition of A1, hoping to earn belated recognition for his theory of extension, and containing the definitive exposition of his linear algebra.
 The result, Die Ausdehnungslehre: Vollständig und in strenger Form bearbeitet (A2), fared no better than A1, even though A2's manner of exposition anticipates the textbooks of the 20th century.